- How Sleep Works

 Due to the complex construction of hybrids, the latex, foam and coil of the mattress should be taken into consideration.
 Different measurements are used to evaluate each of these components.

-Density is used to measure the supportiveness of memory foam and base foam.
+Density is used to measure the supportiveness of memory foam and base foam in hybrid mattresses.
 Density refers to how much compression a mattress can withstand while still providing adequate support for sleepers.
 Density is expressed in pounds per cubic foot, and is used to categorize foams into three grades: low (conventional), medium (HD) and high (HR).

 Low-grade memory foam offers decent motion isolation and contouring, and will retain its shape very quickly.
 High-grade memory foam, on the other hand, provides excellent motion isolation and contouring — but shape recovery will take much longer.
 Medium-grade memory foam offers a good compromise between the two.
 Hybrid mattresses will commonly use more than one grade of memory foam in the comfort layer.
 For example, a hybrid comfort layer might feature one to two inches of low-density memory foam and another one to two inches of medium- or high-grade foam for extra support.